Half-Life (video game): Development

+Half-Life was inspired by the FPS games Doom (1993) and Quake (1996), Stephen King's 1980 novella The Mist, and a 1963 episode of The Outer Limits titled "The Borderland".
+According to the designer Harry Teasley, Doom was a major influence and the team wanted Half-Life to "scare you like Doom did".
+The project had the working title Quiver, after the Arrowhead military base from The Mist.
+The name Half-Life was chosen because it was evocative of the theme, not clichéd, and had a corresponding visual symbol: the Greek letter λ (lower-case lambda), which represents the decay constant in the half-life equation.
+According to the designer Brett Johnson, the level design was inspired by environments in the manga series Akira.
+Newell said that Half-Life was influenced by the immersive first-person experience of Ultima Underworld, the horror of Resident Evil 2, and the game design of Super Mario 64.

 Half-Life in many ways was a reactionary response to the trivialization of the experience of the first-person genre.
 Many of us had fallen in love with video games because of the phenomenological possibilities of the field and felt like the industry was reducing the experiences to least common denominators rather than exploring those possibilities.
 Our hope was that building worlds and characters would be more compelling than building shooting galleries.